finos/common-domain-model/CONTRIBUTING.rst

 Contributing using Rosetta
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once the model changes have been completed, use Rosetta to submit changes for review, referring to the `Rosetta Workspce Contribution Guide <https://docs.rosetta-technology.io/core/1-workspace.html#contribute-workspace-changes>`_ and specifying a meaningful title and description.
+Once the model changes have been completed, use Rosetta to submit changes for review, referring to the `Rosetta Workspace Contribution Guide <https://docs.rosetta-technology.io/core/1-workspace.html#contribute-workspace-changes>`_ and specifying a meaningful title and description.

 .. note:: All contributions are submitted as candidate changes to be incorprated under `the CDM licence <https://portal.cdm.rosetta-technology.io/#/terms-isda>`_